The Hundred: Phoebe Graham offers tournament reflections and thoughts on new generation of fans

 You rarely see the two best teams of a competition go on and win on finals day.
 But both Brave and Invincibles finished top of the group stages and got into positive habits of absorbing pressure and winning games of crickets.

-Brave women had four top run scorers in their team: Dani Wyatt, Maia Bouchier and Smriti Mandhana, alongside the leading wicket taker Georgia Adams.
+Brave women had four top run scorers in their team: Danni Wyatt, Maia Bouchier and Smriti Mandhana, alongside the leading wicket taker Georgia Adams.

 Brave were known for their top order dominating, so when Superchargers had them 8-2 after nine balls, we wondered if this was enough to make them crack.
 Wyatt then stepped up with solid contributions from Freya Kemp and Adams to post 139.